Dispersion forces between weakly disordered Van der Waals crystals: Summary And Discussion

 \section{Summary And Discussion}

-We developed a many-body theory for the dispersion forces between atomically-thin crystals with weak disorder.
-Such systems can be realized within Van der Waals crystals\cite{Geim_Nature} ({\it e.g.} graphene, transition-metal dichalcogenides, etc.) which form multilayer-systems with very weak interlayer hybridization; a property which has allowed for optically induced interlayer strain, originating from dispersion forces, to be observed recently\cite{Mannebach_NanoLetters}.
-In these systems {\it dispersion} forces arise due to Coulomb interactions between fluctuations in the charge-density of neighboring layers.
-The linked-cluster expansion method was used to approximate the correlation energy of a bilayer-system and the force between the layers of the bilayer-system was obtained by taking a derivative of the correlation energy with respect to interlayer separation distance.
-Within this method, contact with existing theory was made by considering the limit of large interlayer separation or high quasiparticle density, wherein scaling laws consistent with those found by Lifshitz for two thick slabs separated by a distance $d$ were found\cite{Lifshitz1956} in the absence of disorder.
+We developed a many-body theory for the dispersion forces between atomically thin crystals with weak disorder.
+Such systems can be realized within van der Waals crystals \cite{Geim_Nature} (e.g., graphene, transition-metal dichalcogenides, etc.) which form multilayer systems with very weak interlayer hybridization, a property which has allowed for optically induced interlayer strain, originating from dispersion forces, to be observed recently \cite{Mannebach_NanoLetters}.
+In these systems {\it dispersion} forces arise due to Coulomb interactions between fluctuations in the charge density of neighboring layers.
+The linked-cluster expansion method was used to approximate the correlation energy of a bilayer system and the force between the layers of the bilayer system was obtained by taking a derivative of the correlation energy with respect to interlayer separation distance.